stashed/docs/docs/concepts/crds/restoresession.md

 **Databases:**

 Stash uses job model to restore a database.
 Stash launches a job to restore into the targeted database.
-In this case, the number of hosts depends on database types.
+In this case, the number of hosts depends on the database type.

 - **Stand-alone database:** For stand-alone database, the restore target is identified as **host-0** and the total number of host is 1.
 - **Replicated cluster:** For replicated clustered database such as MongoDB ReplicaSet, all the replicas contain the same data.
 In this case, Stash restores same data into each replica.
 Thus, the total number of host is 1 and it is identified as **host-0**.